 Step 7: Select the crucial files, then click Recover.
 Select a different volume or an external storage drive, then click Save to start saving the recoverable files.

-Watch Stellar Data Recovery Free Edition for Mac software in action:
+Watch Stellar Data Recovery Professional for Mac software in action:

 Emptying Trash then realizing that you’ve deleted some critical files in the process is quite common.
-We recommend you back up your Mac by using Time Machine and avoid any logical data loss scenario.
-In case the backup is obsolete, corrupt, or not taken, choose a free Mac data recovery software, such as Stellar Data Recovery Free Edition for Mac.
-The software lets you recover all kinds of Trash deleted files with their original name and date timestamps.
+We recommend you back up your Mac using Time Machine and avoid any logical data loss scenario.
+In case your backup is obsolete, corrupt, or there’s no back up at all, choose a free Mac data recovery software, such as Stellar Data Recovery Free Edition for Mac.
+The software lets you recover all kinds of files emptied from Trash with their original name and date timestamps.
 Also, the software is compatible with macOS Big Sur and earlier versions.